fearful-symmetry/zebrasend/README.md

 # If properly configured, print commands can be sent over either jetdirect or cups
 zebrasend -m jetdirect message "my favorite printer is the" GX430t
 ```

+## Example ZPL files
+The `zpl_files` folder contains a number of example ZPL files, including a variety of barcodes.
+Note that most of these files were developed and tested on a 300DPI printer with 3"x3" paper.